FAQs

 Do I need to be a US citizen to apply to the program?

-No, however you do need to be affiliated with a university or institution in the United States as we cannot transfer funds internationally.
+No, however you do need to be affiliated with an institution, medical center, or research institute in the United States as we cannot transfer funds internationally.

 Can I apply to both the ADNI and HABS-HD programs or do I need to choose one?
 Is the training specific to ADNI or HABS-HD depending on which one I apply to?

-How do I access the ADNI and HABS-HD data?
-Am I limited to only ADNI and/or HABS-HD data in my research?
+How do I access the ADNI and/or HABS-HD data?
+Am I limited to only these datasets in my research proposal?

 Is there a format for the career development plan, research plan and letter of support from my mentor?
 What should be included in them?

-The format for these documents will be up to you, however we do recommend there be some synergy between all of them.
-You can look up the NIH instructions for a K award application and use that as a template if you wish.
+The guidelines and format for these documents is listed on the Apply Here page of the website.
+You can look up the NIH instructions for a K or F award application and use that as a template if you wish.
 We highly encourage you to be specific and use clear metrics for what you think will be markers of success.

 Documents should have the following characteristics: